wandb/docs/docs/guides/track/jupyter.md

 ### How do I silence W&B info messages?

-To disable standard wandb logging and info messages (e.g. project info at the start of a run), run the following in a notebook cell _before_ running `wandb.login`:
+To turn off standard wandb logging and info messages (e.g. project info at the start of a run), run the following in a notebook cell _before_ running `wandb.login`:

 <Tabs
   defaultValue="jupyter"